shrushtihon6-art/shrushtihon/README.md

-# Hi, I'm Shrushti Hon 👋
+# Hi, I'm Shrushti Hon! 👋

-Welcome to my GitHub profile!
-I am a student at STR, passionate about learning and exploring new skills.
+I am a student at STR, passionate about learning and growing in the field of technology.

----

 ## About Me

-- 🎓 Student at STR
+- 📚 Currently a student at STR
-- 💻 Interested in technology, coding, and creative projects
+- 💻 Interested in coding and software development
+- 🌱 Always eager to learn new skills and technologies
-- 🌱 Currently learning and growing my skills every day
+- 🎯 Focused on building projects and improving my knowledge

+Feel free to explore my repositories!

 ---

-## Contact

-- 📫 You can reach me at: [your-email@example.com] (replace with your email)

----

-Thanks for stopping by!
+Thanks for visiting my profile! 😊